kiran94/IMDBSearch/README.md

 The project at the moment has a simple python program that retrieves data through the console with key words such as "Iron Man" or any other movie title.
 The program then retrieves a JSON file to display the data.

-I also plan to create a web application which does a similar thing in a more user friendly manner.
+The project also has a web application that does a similiar task.